Farauk98/web_app_focus/README.md

 # Node.js with Vue.js - Run on Gitpod

+## Introduction

+This project has been delicately expanded from course sessions organized by the [University of Lodz](https://www.uni.lodz.pl) in collaboration with the company [Focus Telecom](https://focustelecom.pl/).
+The course provided the foundational knowledge for developing applications using **Vue.js** and **Node.js**.
+This endeavor marks my inaugural experience with both technologies, showcasing the practical application of **JavaScript** in web development.
+My prior experience with JavaScript was relatively limited.

 ## Requirements

 Before getting started with the project, make sure you have the following accounts: